rmakkar2018/DetectAsana/README.md

 #5-Using Monte Carlo Undersampling technique to handle data imbalance and then using the data for Ml Models: Logistic Regression, SGD Classifier, Decision Tree Classifier, Random Forest Classifier, Support Vector Classification and Guassian Naive Bayes and generating Evaluation matrix for all cases.

 # Final pipeline
-The Code folder also contains a DetectAsana_final.ipynb file which is a complete main pipeline for the classification task after analysing their affects on the performance.
+The Code folder also contains a **DetectAsana_final.ipynb** file which is a complete main pipeline for the classification task after analysing their affects on the performance.
-The Feature set that we have used are 'weight', 'body_mass_index', 'pitch1', 'y3', 'roll4', 'y4', 'pitch2', 'z1', 'z4', 'z2', 'norm1', 'x4', 'y2', 'y1', 'x3', 'z3', 'x2', 'roll1', 'norm4', 'norm2', 'norm3', 'x1.
-The Resampling technique that we have used is Bagging/Monte Carlo to deal with the data imbalance.
-Finally we have used the best accuracy giving ML model i.e. Random Forest for the classification task.
-The final accuracy that we get using the main pipeline is : 99.5%.
+The Feature set that we have used are **'weight', 'body_mass_index', 'pitch1', 'y3', 'roll4', 'y4', 'pitch2', 'z1', 'z4', 'z2', 'norm1', 'x4', 'y2', 'y1', 'x3', 'z3', 'x2', 'roll1', 'norm4', 'norm2', 'norm3', 'x1'**.
+The Resampling technique that we have used is **Bagging/Monte Carlo** to deal with the data imbalance.
+Finally we have used the best accuracy giving ML model i.e. **Random Forest** for the classification task.
+The final accuracy that we get using the main pipeline is : **99.5%.**

 # Other files
 #Dataset folder